kjcpaas/resto-menu-ui/docs/worklog.md

 I will add styling, tests, and ensuring Typescript types are defined later on if there is enough time.

 Learning from the mistake from the previous exercise, I will use ChatGPT to help me in creating the React components to accomplish tasks faster.
 At this point, I already know how React works and there is nothing much to demonstrate by writing all the code from scratch.

+## Deployment

+*At this point, I am mentally exhausted as I am pre-occupied by other deliverables this weekend.
+I decided to pause the development for now and continue another day.*

+I finished a very rough and dirty rendering of elements from the API.
+The code needs massive refactoring to conform to Typescript conventions and frontend styling.

+Almost halway into the time, I decided to setup the deployment first as it looks straightforward to do.
+I will use the guide in https://vitejs.dev/guide/static-deploy#github-pages.